gd1m3y/Text-Summarizer-Using-Elmo/README.md

 ![img](https://github.com/gd1m3y/Text-Summarizer-Using-Elmo/blob/master/extractive.png)

+* Preprocessing - Using regular Expressions and many other libraries to remove irregularities in the data such as punctuations,links,numbers which doesnt have any specific effect on the model rather may result in abnormal results.
+* Sentence-Tokenization - Tokenization of the document sentences using spacy library
+* Elmo-Encoder - Conversion of the sentences into embeddings using Elmo Embeddings
+* Clustering - Sentence embeddings are grouped into Clusters using KMeans Clustering
+* Summary-Creation - The embeddings Clusters which are closer to the center are taken in account for the creation of the final summary
 ## Elmo
 ELMo is a novel way to represent words in vectors or embeddings.
 These word embeddings are helpful in achieving state-of-the-art (SOTA) results in several NLP tasks: